Preparing for TLS 1.2 in Office 365 and Office 365 GCC

 If you're not an E5 customer, use the 90-day Microsoft Purview solutions trial to explore how additional Purview capabilities can help your organization manage data security and compliance needs.
 Start now at the Microsoft Purview compliance portal trials hub.
 Learn details about signing up and trial terms.

-To provide the best-in-class encryption to our customers, Microsoft plans to deprecate Transport Layer Security (TLS) versions 1.0 and 1.1 in Office 365 and Office 365 GCC.
+To provide the best-in-class encryption to our customers, Microsoft has deprecated Transport Layer Security (TLS) versions 1.0 and 1.1 in Office 365 and Office 365 GCC.
 We understand that the security of your data is important, and we're committed to transparency about changes that may affect your use of the TLS service.

 The Microsoft TLS 1.0 implementation has no known security vulnerabilities.
-But because of the potential for future protocol downgrade attacks and other TLS vulnerabilities, we are discontinuing support for TLS 1.0 and 1.1 in Microsoft Office 365 and Office 365 GCC.
+But because of the potential for future protocol downgrade attacks and other TLS vulnerabilities, we discontinued support for TLS 1.0 and 1.1 in Microsoft Office 365 and Office 365 GCC.

 For information about how to remove TLS 1.0 and 1.1 dependencies, see the following white paper: Solving the TLS 1.0 problem.

 After you upgrade to TLS 1.2, make sure that the cipher suites you're using are supported by Azure Front Door.
 Microsoft 365 and Azure Front Door have slight differences in cipher suite support.
 For details, see What are the current cipher suites supported by Azure Front Door?.

 We began deprecation of TLS 1.0 and 1.1 as of January 2020.
 Any clients, devices, or services that connect to Office 365 through TLS 1.0 or 1.1 in our DoD or GCC High instances are unsupported.
 For our commercial customers of Office 365, deprecation of TLS 1.0 and 1.1 began October 15, 2020 and rollout continued over the following weeks and months.